Michael Parry Mazur Library

 Ship your books to 3939 North Wilke Road, Arlington Heights, IL 60004.

-How many books does Heartland want?
-In two short years, the library has already grown to more than 18,000 books, which is the capacity of our library space.
+In four short years, the library has already grown to more than 20,000 books, which is the capacity of our library space.
 However, we can make more room by removing and selling or giving away “dupes,” and are already doing so.
 (See “What about duplicates?” below.)
 So call us first if you are giving away thousands of books.
 We are confident we can accommodate smaller numbers of books we want.

 In conclusion …